silemarc/emoji-scavenger-hunt/README.md

 the corresponding files under the `dist/model/` directory with the newly generated ones.

-You also need to update `src/js/scavenger_classes.ts` in order to update the label outputs from the custom model with human-readable strings.
+You also need to update `src/js/scavenger_classes.ts` in order to update the label outputs from the custom model with human-readable strings (see my_resources/src/js/scavenger_classes.ts).
 Update the game logic in `src/js/game.ts` if needed.

 ### Using GPU